nullpo-head/Out-of-the-Box-CodeServer/README.md

 After that, you can access your Code-Server at `https://your-host-name`.

-Containers of OoB Code-Server will automatically launch when your server starts.
+Containers of OOTB Code-Server will automatically launch when your server starts.

 ## Stop / Monitor Container statuses

-OoB Code-Server consists of Docker Compose and LXD.
+OOTB Code-Server consists of Docker Compose and LXD.
 So, you can controll containers by `docker-compose` and `lxc`.

 You can stop containers
 ```bash